Bioinformatics-Research-Network/skill-assessments/Single-Cell RNA-Seq Analysis/README.md

 Write a relatively brief (4-6 sentence typically) introduction to the analysis in which you address the following:

-1. What the gap in knowledge you are interested in addressing?
+1. What the gap in biological knowledge you are interested in addressing?
-2. Why does the dataset you chose give you an opportunity to address this gap in knowledge?
+2. Why is the dataset you chose suitable to address this knowledge gap?
 3. What specific questions do you plan to answer from the analysis?

 ### Perform the analysis